-The School of Biology and Ecology administers three Master’s degree and two Ph.D. degree programs: Master of Science in Botany, Master of Science in Entomology, Master of Science in Zoology, Ph.D. in Biological Sciences, and Ph.D. in Zoology.
-Requirements are identical for the three M.S. degrees and for the two Ph.D. degrees as outlined here.
+The School of Biology and Ecology administers two Master’s degree programs and one Ph.D. degree program: Master of Science in Entomology, Master of Science in Biological Sciences, and Ph.D. in Biological Sciences.
+The requirements are outlined here:

-B) Requirement for Proficiency in Statistics, via at least one course equivalent to AES 509 (Experimental Design) or MAT 437 (Statistical Methods in Research).
+B) Requirement for Proficiency in Statistics, via at least one course equivalent to AES 509 (Experimental Design) or STS 437 (Statistical Methods in Research).

 C) Biology Area Requirements: Complete a 400-, 500-, or 600-level course at the University of Maine or equivalent course elsewhere, or obtain a grade of “B” or above on the final examination of a University of Maine course in three of the following four areas: (1) behavior and ecology; (2) morphology, systematics, and evolution; (3) genetics and molecular biology; (4) physiology, cell biology, and developmental biology.

 Requirements for the Ph.D. degree: The comprehensive written examination will be given before the oral comprehensive examination.
 It will consist of five parts.
 The areas represented by these five parts and those administering the examinations will be as defined on the student’s Program of Study and Research for the Doctoral Degree (see suggested topics) .
 The student is required to pass all five parts of the comprehensive written examination in order to pass the examination.
 The student may fail and be re-examined on each part only once.
 The examining committee may require additional coursework before the examination is retaken.